31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 This way, shoppers are prepped, in terms of what to expect from the brand during November (and actually get notified when sales drop):

-Always aim to cut clutter – like this one does: it starts with a teaser headline, layers in a quick explanation, offers a CTA leading to a pre-sell blog, and then shows image blocks (quickly summarizing what’s in the blog, sale FAQs, and past launches).
+👉 Cut clutter – like this newsletter campaign example does.
+Start with a teaser headline, layer in a quick explanation, a CTA leading to a pre-sell blog, and then show image blocks (quickly summarize the blog, sale FAQs, and past launches).

 Pro Tip: Send two gifting guide newsletters – one before Black Friday begins and one between Black Friday and Cyber Monday.
 This way, shoppers can accordingly adjust shopping lists.